mutazjustmutaz/csscheck/README.md

 ### Implemented:

 - **Show "style" attributes `--style_atts` :** It's bad practice to mix CSS code with HTML code.
-This option shows you all HTML and PHP files where the "style" attribute is used, along with a list of the elements in which it's used.
+This option shows you all HTML and PHP files where the "style" attribute is used, along with a count of the elements in which it's used.
 ```
 ./csscheck --style_atts [-r] /PATH/TO/HTML/OR/PHP/FILE/OR/FOLDER
 ```